 The Economics of Saving Old Windows

-A common mistake when performing repairs on historic properties has been to replace the original windows with modern windows.
+A common mistake when performing repairs on historic properties has been to replace the original windows with modern ones.
 Because of this, it is rare to find properties that still have their original windows.
 When someone goes to purchase a property and they see that the windows are replaced, it takes away from the beauty and character of the historic building.
 Many buyers looking to buy these properties want the original windows still in place and are willing to pay more for it.

 They Don’t Make Them Like They Used To

-Historic windows were made differently than the windows found in stores today.
-The width and visual weight of sash components, depth and thickness of the frames and sills, even the color and the pattern of light reflecting off the glass was different than any windows manufactured today.
-Older windows tend to be larger and rounded unlike modern windows.
+Historic windows were made differently than the ones found in stores today.
+The width and visual weight of sash components, depth and thickness of the frames and sills, even the color and the pattern of light reflecting off the glass was different than any manufactured today.
+Older windows tend to be larger and rounded unlike modern ones.
 Most were custom-built and did not respect standardized sizes as they do today, which can even change the amount of natural lighting inside the building.
 Choosing to repair and retrofit preserves integrity by keeping as much of the old window as possible.

 Historic Windows Were Built to Last